kwatts949/CurriculumVitae/README.md

 # Problem-solving

 I'm a proven effective problem-solver.
 I live for the challenge of finding solutions where others can't.
+In my job at Ernst & Young, I indentified and helped implement changes we could make to the way new starters were inducted into our team to make them more productive quicker.

 # Accuracy & precision